dubschro/odroid-n2/README.md

 New u-boot defaults to distro boot, which will look for ``/extlinux/extlinux.conf`` on any supported filesystem and use it to launch the kernel.
 We will be placing this on the /boot partition which is the first partition (vfat) on the sdcard.
-Sudo / su to root and create the file ``/boot/extlinux/extlinux.conf`` as shown below.
+Sudo / su to root and ``mkdir /boot/extlinux`` and then create the file
+``/boot/extlinux/extlinux.conf`` as shown below.
 ```
 LABEL mainline-linux